 For myself, I stand alone in any church or group I may attend because of my views on God and the Bible.
 But I take no persecution to speak of because of my supposed heretical opinions.
 The worst abuse I recall taking in many years is the abuse I described above.
 And there was one other time when I gave money to a beggar who didn't like what I said.
-That abuse cost me 20 dollars.
+This abuse cost me 20 dollars, that being (the money I put in her cup).
 But as a Christian, in this day and age, abuse is either set aside or reserved for those who hand out magazines in front of the Post Office.

 What does the word persecute mean?
 Maybe Jesus is saying those at the water cooler are being blessed:

 18If the world hate you, ye know that it hated me before it hated you.
 19If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.
 20Remember the word that I said unto you, The servant is not greater than his lord.
 If they have persecuted me, they will also persecute you; if they have kept my saying, they will keep yours also.
 21But all these things will they do unto you for my name's sake, because they know not him that sent me.
 (John 15:)